vincentwoo/blog/_posts/2015-01-13-creating-google-hangouts-with-apps-via-url.md

 ```

 which then redirects to a normal hangouts URL where your app is embedded as a
 full room app.
-Let's break apart what's going on with this url!
-The params in
+Let's break apart what's going on here.
+The params in that URL
-that URL are:
+are:

 ```
 param | value